OrensteinLab/PrimerDesigner/README.md

 ## Instructions

-- Input your gurobi ID and key in the beginning of the "ILP functions" section <br><br>
+- Input your gurobi ID and key in the beginning of the Gurobi Setup section <br><br>
 ```
 # input gurobi license id and key
   params = {